Through this article, we aim to provide a comparison between React Native (RN) and Swift mobile app development technologies.

 Native iOS apps versus React Native: Which Should You Consider?

-- Performance is an important consideration for mobile apps, especially to see which framework is more efficient.
-The three main factors that help in deciding this are CPU usage, allocated memory and energy impact for various tasks like taking a call, the first run, opening a URL.
+Performance is an essential consideration for mobile apps, especially to see which framework is more efficient.
+The three main factors that help decide this are CPU usage, allocated memory, and energy impact for various tasks.
 It is also important to note the speed of opening and scrolling the language list to call (frames per second).

-React Native or Swift, The answer lies in the complexity of the app.
-For more complex applications, it is better to write in Swift or else your app simply does not measure up against the competition.
-For simpler apps, React-Native provides budget and time-line gains that are hard to ignore.
-React-Native and Xamarin both have proven themselves to be more ‘native’ than other cross-platform or wrapped web apps in the market.
+React Native or Swift?
+The answer lies in the complexity of the app.
+For more complex iPhone applications, it is better to write in Swift, or else your app does not measure up against the competition.
+For simple iOS apps, React-Native provides budget and time-line gains that are hard to ignore.